Tech-Curriculums/101-GameDesign-2D-GameDesign-With-Unity/AngryHipsters/README.md

 ## Procedure for making triggers

-sometimes you want stuff to happen.
+sometimes you want to make stuff happen.

 #### Collisions